 Momcozy - A FemTech Leader Highlights Technology and Workplace Support for Mothers

-SINGAPORE, March 19, 2026 /EINPresswire.com/ -- As the number of Singaporean women pursue careers alongside motherhood continues to rise, new data highlights the ongoing challenges mothers face when balancing family responsibilities with professional ambitions.
+MANILA, PHILIPPINES, March 19, 2026 /EINPresswire.com/ -- As the number of Filipino women pursue careers alongside motherhood continues to rise, new data highlights the ongoing challenges mothers face when balancing family responsibilities with professional ambitions.

-In Singapore, women's labour force participation reached 62.3%, compared to 76.8% for men, according to data from the World Bank's Gender Data Landscape Report of Singapore.
+In the Philippines, women's labour force participation reached 40.42% in 2026, compared to 59.58% for men, according to data from the Philippine Statistics Authority.
 Even with female participation steadily increasing over the past decade, many women still step away from the workforce after childbirth due to caregiving responsibilities and childcare constraints.

-This triple burden - "motherhood penalty" in Singapore is reflected in studies showing that 40% of working mothers report that motherhood negatively impacts their careers.
-In Singapore's high-pressure "hustle culture," maternity leave often triggers a "stagnation cycle" that sidelines mothers from leadership.
-This burden is further compounded by a disproportionate caregiving load, with women performing over three times more unpaid work than men.
-Furthermore, a rigid corporate culture of "presenteeism" continues to sideline mothers in favor of those able to work long office hours.
+This triple burden - "motherhood penalty" is driven by a systemic cycle of career stagnation, which limits women's lifetime earnings.
+Filipino mothers often face an "experience gap," where taking maternity leave or adjusting work hours for caregiving can limit opportunities for promotions or leadership positions.
+This burden is further compounded by a disproportionate caregiving load, with Filipino women performing 84% of all household and caregiving work.
+Furthermore, a rigid corporate culture of 'presenteeism" continues to sideline mothers in favor of those able to work long office hours.

 Advocating for Change